kustav255/ESIM-RESTAPI-springboot-mysql-dockercompose/README.md

 We are using the HTTP Methods and URL patterns as below:

-GET
-/devices/{id}
+- GET /devices/{id}
-Get device by ID
+  - Get device by ID

-PUT
-/devices/{id}
+- PUT /devices/{id}
-Update device name and/or brand (Not possible to do if device state is "in-use")
+  - Update device name and/or brand using params (Not possible to do if device state is "in-use")

-DELETE
-/devices/{id}
+- DELETE /devices/{id}
-Delete device by ID (Not possible to do if device state is "in-use")
+  - Delete device by ID (Not possible to do if device state is "in-use")

-PATCH
-/devices/{id}
+- PATCH /devices/{id}
-Update device state
+  - Update device state using params

-GET
-/devices
+- GET /devices
-Get all devices
+  - Get all devices

-POST
-/devices
+- POST /devices
-Add a new device
+  - Add a new device using params

 ------